Last month, my husband and I sent off our final college payment.

 My husband and I started saving for college when our kids were infants.
 I left the Los Angeles Times when my daughter was just 1 1/2 years old so we could move to San Diego where my husband got a job as a science writer/columnist for the San Diego Tribune (now San Diego U-T).
 My LA Times reporting position was the last “real” job I ever had.

 I eventually began freelancing as a personal finance journalist, which allowed me to stay home with my two children.
-My income has been erratic over the years.
-During the dot-com boom years, I got two book contracts to write about investing in one 12-month period, while other years I struggled to adapt to the reality that the number of financial magazines had shrunk.
+For many years, my income was erratic.
+During the dot-com boom years, I got two book contracts to write about investing in one 12-month period, Other years, I struggled to adapt to the reality that the number of financial magazines had shrunk.

 Making College a Top Priority